mrdatawolf/PSGatherDNSInfo/README.md

 ### Also if it just sits there for more then a minute press 'y' and enter.
 You might not have accepted the winget license before.

-### Winget install is just being weird on the exe.  you should do "winget install --id Microsoft.Sysinternals.Whois
-" it it talks about failing to install.
+### Winget install is weird.
+Do "winget install --id Microsoft.Sysinternals.Whois" if it talks about failing to install.

 ## Note right click and save as for the following links.
 [Download exe](https://github.com/mrdatawolf/PSGatherDNSInfo/releases/download/v1.1.3/Get-DomainInfo.exe)